W a n L e e P u b l i s h i n g

 to solve their mysteries.
 After all, English Setters are 'bird dogs'. :-)

 of how the deer got the purple nose.
+Then in the winter 2013/2014 when the snow was over two feet

 Learn about backyard birds with this fun mystery series.

-A book of actual photographs to enhance the reality of the story.
+Books of actual photographs to enhance the reality of the story.

 Be sure to get them all!